 After college I was looking for something to do besides menial labour, or enrolling in post-graduate study, and as luck would have it I stumbled upon a small dispatch from Romania.
 It related the story of a small band of villagers who had disinterred a corpse, cut its heart out, burned said organ, and then made a potion from the ashes.
-Reportedly, the group then consumed the macabre little tonic as a remedy against a strigoi.
-The strigoi as I would learn is something akin to what we think of as a vampire, but shares characteristics more normally associated with ghosts.
+Reportedly, the group then consumed the tonic as a remedy against a strigoi.
+The strigoi, as I would learn, is something akin to what we think of as a vampire, but shares characteristics more commonly associated with ghosts.

 There it was.
 I knew what to do, but not exactly how to do it.
-I searched and found that no one had actually travelled to Transylvania to find out what people who lived there thought about vampires and the supernatural.
+I searched and couldn’t find anyone who had actually travelled to Transylvania to find out what people who lived there thought about vampires and the supernatural.
 That didn’t seem fair.
 Western literature and film had used the place for a very long time as a setting for all types of other-wordly mischief.
 So I decided to try to find out what the people of Transylvania actually did believe in.
 I decided to shoot a documentary in Transylvania.